Factors to Consider When Hosting Regular Open Studio Hours

-If you are between emerging and established artist, you may be considering having weekly open studio hours.
+Are you considering having weekly open studio hours?
 Maybe you want to have publicly listed hours to have people stop by and purchase art or maybe to help create accountability and get work done.

 When to consider having studio hours